Córdoba: 3 arrested from the Moyano clan accused of human trafficking.

 Three alleged members of the "Moyano clan" were arrested for human trafficking after several raids in Córdoba.
 The investigation, led by the Federal Justice, involves a total of eight people, including Roberto Moyano.
 The case dates back to crimes that allegedly began in 2001, linked to nightclubs formerly owned by Rapoza.

 Despite multiple previous raids carried out by the Córdoba Police, there were no significant advances.
 The Justice decided to transfer the case to the Airport Security Police, under strict confidentiality.
-The Ministry of Security had already reported on operations in venues linked to the group.
+The Ministry of Security had already reported operations in establishments linked to the group.

 Among those arrested, a commissioner in an irregular situation

 During one of the raids, an intoxicated commissioner was found in one of the inspected nightclubs.
-The officer refused to identify himself and hand over his weapon, so he was detained for resisting authority.
-The episode caused deep outrage among the case investigators due to its institutional gravity.
+The officer refused to identify himself and to hand over his weapon, so he was arrested for resisting authority.
+The incident caused deep outrage among the investigators of the case due to its institutional gravity.

 The nightclubs involved were repeatedly flagged for irregularities related to trafficking.